Voyz/ibeam/README.md

 curl -x localhost:8081 -X GET "https://localhost:5000/v1/api/one/user" -k
 ```

-Note that IBeam uses a proxy to expose the communication with the Gateway.
+Note that IBeam image uses a proxy to expose the communication with the Gateway.
+It is the port to that proxy you need to expose when running a container, not the Gateway's.
 Read more about it in [Why proxy?](#proxy).

 #### Standalone